akintsakis/Hermes/README.md

 * provide a value for username
 * provide a value for ipAddress (or hostname), or localhost if local

-You must also the ssh listening port on the site (default value is 22).
+You must also provide the ssh listening port on the site (default value is 22).

 You can add as many sites as you wish by creating *.site files within this folder and hermes will automatically utilize them and load balance the work between them.
 You do not need to have a local site, you can utilize remote sites exclusively if you wish.

+However, when utilizing remote sites:

+* make sure that the SSH port on the site where Hermes is running is OPEN and reachable from the outside world.
+You might need to set up port forwarding in order to achieve that.

 ## Step 3 - Running the pangenome analysis sample workflow with the provided sample input